 What is Yukigoshi CAMP?

-Yukigoku CAMP is a camping festival event that brings together skiers, snowboarders, and other people who love snowy mountains.
-For two days, participants literally pray for lots of snow this winter, enjoying camping, shopping, workshops, local food, and more.
-It is held every October at Maiko Resort.
+Yukikoi CAMP is a camping festival event that brings together skiers, snowboarders, and other mountain lovers.
+For two days, participants enjoy camping, shopping, workshops, local food, and more, while literally "praying" for plenty of snow this winter.
+It's held every October at Maiko Resort.

-For more details about the event, check out the Yukigoku CAMP official website and social media.
+For event details, check the Yukikoi CAMP official website and social media.
+Click

 The weather is clear!
 Perfect day for mountain cleanup